nickytonline/source.nickytonline.github.io/src/pages/articles/2018-03-26-getting-started-with-react-storybook/index.md

   // Notice the  simulated action as well.
   .add('with text', () => <Button onClick={action('clicked')}>Hello Button</Button>)

-  // A secont story to show what the button looks like with emojis.
+  // A second story to show what the button looks like with emojis.
   .add('with some emoji', () => <Button onClick={action('clicked')}>😀 😎 👍 💯</Button>);
 ```